top of page

 Hello, thank you for visiting this platform!

-I'm Erick, an emerging scholar and researcher in the field of Immigrant and Minority Health
+I'm Erick, an emerging scholar and researcher in the fields of Social Work & Health

 I follow a tradition of critical inquiry and human rights-based approaches to health and social care services.
-I have a passion for research, service, and policy advocacy at the intersection of international migration, health, and human rights, especially concerning vulnerable groups and historically marginalized populations.
+I have a passion for research, service, and advocacy at the intersection of social work, health, and public policies, especially concerning vulnerable groups and marginalized populations.

 Personally speaking, my identity as a Brazilian-born individual informs the way I look at a lot of things in life, including the rampant inequities experienced by the populations I study.
-Growing up poor in South America has fundamentally shaped my worldviews and to this day still influences my theoretical and conceptual orientations toward socioeconomic inequality and health disparities.
+Growing up poor in South America has fundamentally shaped my worldviews and, to this day, still influences my theoretical and conceptual orientations toward socioeconomic inequality and health inequities.

-I believe that solutions to society's most pressing social problems should be aimed at fostering structural reforms, radical empathy/solidarity, and collective action at all levels of government and society.
+I believe that solutions to society's most pressing social problems should be aimed at fostering structural reformsempathy/solidarity, and collective action at all levels of government and society.

-At the moment, I am a Ph.D. student at the University of Alabama School of Social Work I’m originally from Brazil, where I spent my foundational years and completed my undergraduate education in the field of International Relations and Politics.
-I also lived in Portugal, Norway, and Sweden while I completed my Master of Social Work degree.
+I am currently a Ph.D. student at the University of Alabama School of Social Work.
+I was born and raised in Brazil, where I completed my undergraduate degree in International Relations and Politics.
+My academic journey has taken me to Portugal, Norway, and Sweden, where I earned a Master of Social Work degree.

 "Here's to the crazy ones, the misfits, the rebels, the troublemakers, the round pegs in the square holes ... the ones who see things differently -- they're not fond of rules, and they have no respect for the status quo. ...
 You can quote them, disagree with them, glorify or vilify them, but the only thing you can't do is ignore them because they change things. ...
 They push the human race forward, and while some may see them as the crazy ones, we see genius, because the people who are crazy enough to think that they can change the world, are the ones who do."